-Over the past 100 years, heatwaves have killed more Australians than any other natural hazard.
-Scientists predict that heatwaves are only going to get hotter, longer and more frequent.
+Over the past 100 years, heatwaves have killed more Australians than any other natural hazard, and scientists predict that heatwaves are only going to get hotter, longer and more frequent.

-While we can escape to the air conditioner or strip off to cool down, we need to consider our furry friends in the extreme heat, both domestic pets and surrounding wildlife.
+While us humans can escape to air-conditioned spaces or strip off to cool down, we need to consider our furry friends in the extreme heat – both domestic pets and surrounding wildlife.